Compare Banned Driver Car Insurance Quotes Now

 Why is car insurance for banned drivers so expensive?

 When a driver receives a driving ban it’s either likely to be because they have committed a very serious motoring violation, or because they have committed a series of different violations that have gradually clocked up 12 points on their licence (known as ‘totting-up’).
 In either of those two scenarios, that motorist represents a much higher risk to the insurance provider, because insurance claims data indicates that those drivers are more likely to claim on their insurance than someone with a clean driving record.
+Essentially insurers will always try and minimise their risk of needing to pay out a claim.
+Whilst they are legally obliged to compensate you for the cover you’ve paid for, insurers will obviously try and ensure they charge the correct amount relevant to the risk of a policy holder making a claim.
+This is to protect their revenue and ensure they don’t suffer financial loss of risky driver claims.

 In addition, when you’re looking for banned driver insurance you’re likely to find that fewer insurance providers are willing to insure you, because some providers have underwriting terms that deem policyholders with driving banned as too risky.
 Having fewer insurance providers to choose from can obviously make it harder to find cheap car insurance for banned drivers.